NOTICE OF FINDING OF NO SIGNIFICANT IMPACT AND NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

-On or about October 18, 2021, Genesee County will submit a request to the U.S. Department of Housing and Urban Development (HUD) for the release of Community Development Block Grant (CDBG) Program, Home Investment Partnerships Program (HOME), and Neighborhood Stabilization Program (NSP) funds under Title I of the Housing and Community Development Act of 1974, as amended, to undertake projects known as:
+On or after April 20, 2022, Genesee County will submit a request to the U.S. Department of Housing and Urban Development (HUD) for the release of Community Development Block Grant CARES Act Program (CDBG-CV), Community Development Block Grant Program (CDBG), and Home Investment Partnerships Program (HOME) funds under Title I of the Housing and Community Development Act of 1974, as amended, to undertake projects known as:

 FINDING OF NO SIGNIFICANT IMPACT